Fsu0413/QtCompile/content/Miscellaneous/NotesForThisRepo.en.md

 Windows builds after and including Qt 5.13 are using SChannel instead of OpenSSL.

 (Updated {{% date 2022 4 14 %}}) **No debug libs, which cuts more than a half of the size of the whole Qt package.**
-(Kindly please don't request it without commericial customization since I don't use it.
-Note that commerical customization has not started yet)
+(Kindly please don't request it without commercial customization since I don't use it.
+Note that commercial customization has not started yet)

 No examples, which cuts more than a half of the size of the whole Qt package.